drinkcat/simple-serac/README.md

 While the json files are technically human-readable, finding a target file in them would be a bit difficult: There can be hundreds of them, and the content is not terribly easy to `grep`.

-Therefore, at the end of the backup process, the tool creates a `.csv` report in `reports/` that can be imported into a spreadsheet program.
-Only the last report needs to be downloaded.
+Therefore, at the end of the backup process, the tool creates a `.csv` report in `reports/` that can be imported into a spreadsheet app if needed for easier visualization.

+Only the last report needs to be downloaded: it aggregates data from all incremental backups.

 ### Runtime